avantrec/soco-cli/README.md

 A simple `sonos` command is provided which allows easy control of speaker playback, volume, groups, EQ settings, sleep timers, etc. Multiple commands can be run in sequence, including the ability to insert delays between commands.

 Sonos CLI aims for an orderly command structure and consistent return values, making it suitable for use in scripted automation scenarios, `cron` jobs, etc.

-If you experience any issues with finding speakers, please take a look at the [Alternative Discovery](#alternative-discovery) section below.
-(You may prefer to use this approach anyway, even if normal SoCo discovery works for you.)

 ## Supported Environments